-By default, PMX does not number the pages of a score, even when it has more than one page.
-You can, however, switch on page numbering by using the symbol P (for Page).
-Placed at the beginning of an input block anywhere within the PMX body of input, and followed optionally by a page number and/or by 1 (for left) or r (for right), this will
+By default, \mathbf{PMX} does not number the pages of a score, even when it has more than one page.
+You can, however, switch on page numbering by using the symbol P (for \mathbf{Page}).
+Placed at the beginning of an input block anywhere within the \mathbf{PMX} body of input, and followed optionally by a page number and/or by 1 (for \mathbf{left}) or \mathbf{r} (for \mathbf{right}), this will

-- 1. start page numbering at the current page 44 with the number given as optional argument.
+- 1. start page numbering at the current page 63 with the number given as optional argument.
 Further page numbers are then incremented automatically starting with this number.
-If P has no number argument, the default is page 1 (thus, P and P1 are equivalent), - 2. put the page numbers to the top left or right of the pages, depending on the other optional argument of the P symbol.
-If no such argument is given, PMX puts the page numbers on the right on odd-numbered pages, on the left of even pages.
+If P has no number argument, the default is page 1.
+Thus, P and P1 are equivalent), - 2. put the page numbers to the top left or right of the first of the pages to be numbered, after which the number positions will alternate.
+If no l or r is given, PMX puts the page numbers on the right on odd-numbered pages, on the left of even pages.

-You can have as many P symbols in a score as you like (or need); but there is no command to switch off page numbering again once it has been switched on.
+You can have as many P symbols in a score as you like; but there is no command to switch off page numbering again once it has been switched on.